sowell-owen/Archway/README.md

-## Here you can find some guides on how to install the node 💻
+## Here you can find some guides on how to install the different nodes 💻

 Telegram community: https://t.me/nodesy